i-doit/knowledge-base/docs/en/installation/manual-installation/microsoft-windows-server/index.md

-# Install i-doit for Windows Server
+# Install i-doit for Windows

 How to install i-doit on Windows operating system is described in this article.<br>
 The i-doit installation package for Windows is provided in the [Customer Portal](../../../system-administration/customer-portal.md).